Who are FirstLight?

 How many people are on FirstLight Council?

-There are currently ten Council members who all work on a voluntary basis with the charity.
+There are currently seven Council members who all work on a voluntary basis with the charity.
 The number varies from year to year.

-The Councils primary role is to run FirstLight, to ensure its ethos and objectives best serve the needs of its members, especially in provision of support to those bereaved or effected by the death of a child.
+The Councils primary role is to direct policy strategy and its implementation alongside ensuring the ethos and objectives of FirstLight best serve the needs of its members, especially in provision of support to those bereaved or effected by the death of a child.

 What are the primary objectives of FirstLight?